lvl99/frontend-es6-browserify-gulp-template/README.md

 let gulpif = require('gulp-if')
 let uglify = require('gulp-uglify')

-// Single export which is a function that takes the gulpConfig object module.exports = function (gulpConfig) {
+module.exports = function (gulpConfig) {
   /**
-   * Default task config
-   */
-  let exampleConfig = extend({
-    // Put your tasks default configuration values here
-    src: path.join(gulpConfig.srcDir, '**/*'),
-    dest: gulpConfig.buildDir,
-    // Extra task options to affect the pipe
-    minifyOptions: {}
-  }, objectPath.get(gulpConfig, 'example'))

-  /**
-   * A reusable pipe
-   */
-  let examplePipe = lazypipe()
-    // Lazypipe requires you put the controller and its arguments separately .pipe(uglify, exampleConfig.minifyOptions)

-  /**
-   * A single task to perform
-   */
-  function exampleTask () {
-    // Your task code goes here
-    return gulp.src(exampleConfig.src)
-      // Pipes can be inserted into tasks like normal .pipe(examplePipe())
-      // The results of the pipe will then get put into the buildDir .pipe(gulp.dest(exampleConfig.dest))
-  }

-  return {
-    config: exampleConfig,
-    // You can publicly expose pipes so other tasks/modules can use them
-    pipes: {
-      examplePipe
-    },
-    tasks: {
-      exampleTask
-    }
-  }
-}

-/**
- * My cool task
- * @location ./tasks/my-cool-task.js
- */

-let gulp = require('gulp')
-let extend = require('extend')
-let objectPath = require('object-path')
-let lazypipe = require('lazypipe')
-let gulpif = require('gulp-if')

-// Single export which is a function that takes the gulpConfig object module.exports = function (gulpConfig) {
-  /**
    * Other tasks that this task is dependent on should be included here.
-They should always be initialised with the
+They should always be initialised
-   * `gulpConfig` object
+   * with the `gulpConfig` object.
    * To use browsersync for streaming/hot reload, we'll reference only the server property */ let browsersyncServer = require('./browsersync')(gulpConfig).server

-  /**
-   * Default task config
-   */
   let exampleConfig = extend({
-    // Put your tasks default configuration values here
     src: path.join(gulpConfig.srcDir, '**/*'),
     dest: gulpConfig.buildDir,
-    // Extra task options to affect the pipe
     minifyOptions: {}
   }, objectPath.get(gulpConfig, 'example'))

-  /**
-   * A reusable pipe
-   */
   let examplePipe = lazypipe()
-    // Lazypipe requires you put the controller and its arguments separately .pipe(uglify, exampleConfig.minifyOptions)

-  /**
-   * A single task to perform
-   */
+    .pipe(uglify, exampleConfig.minifyOptions)

   function exampleTask () {
-    // Your task code goes here
     return gulp.src(exampleConfig.src)
       .pipe(examplePipe())
       .pipe(gulp.dest(exampleConfig.dest))
+      /**
-      // After the files have been processed, we then stream them to the browsersync server (only if watching is enabled
+       * After the files have been processed, we then stream them to the browsersync server (only if watching is enabled
+       * and the server has been initialised
+       */
-      // and the server has been initialised .pipe(gulpif(gulpConfig.isWatching && browsersyncServer, browsersyncServer.stream())) // or browsersyncServer.reload()
+      .pipe(gulpif(gulpConfig.isWatching && browsersyncServer, browsersyncServer.stream())) // or browsersyncServer.reload()
   }

-  // The return value is a basic object with the task configuration and the task method itself
-  // This means you could change the config and other tasks can include this task method return {
+  return {
     config: setConfig,
     pipes: {